Ninja-Squad/data-discovery/README.md

 ## Harvest

-Before all, if you've cloned the repository with git LFS data skipped (see [Data handling](#data-handling) section), take care to fetch the relevant data before running any indexing script.
+Before all, if you have cloned the repository without fetching the data (see [Data handling](#data-handling) section), take care to get it before running any indexing script.

 ### Portability